cowprotocol/cow-amm/docs/amm.md

 This order can be included in a batch as any other CoW Protocol orders with three extra conditions:
 - One of the pre-interaction must set the commitment by calling `ConstantProduct.commit(hash)`.
-- No more orders from the AMM must be included in the batch.
+- Must contain at most one order from the AMM in the same batch.
 - One of the post-interactions must reset the commitment by calling `ConstantProduct.commit(EMPTY_COMMITMENT)`.

 The last step (clearing the commit) is technically not required for the batch to settle succesfully, however it makes the settlement overall cheaper, since it resets the storage slot.